Mobile Friendly Email Marketing: Why Is It Important?

 Make the CTA big and obvious: Mobile device vary in size.
 While a text link may work on a tablet or larger screen, you might be alienating your readers who have a smaller screen (or bigger hands!) if your call to action is too small.
 Make the call to action, big, bold and simple to click.

 With these simple steps you will be well on your way to positive engagement to an extra 61% of users.
-Or you could always give us a call and see how Merrehill could help make the most of your email marketing.
+Or you could always give us a call or fill in a contact form and see how Merrehill could help make the most of your email marketing.